-This will be my last piece for The Faith Divide.
-It’s adapted from my Freshman Convocation Address at George Washington University on the 10th Anniversary of 9/11.
-Like my other pieces, it’s about how we learn from the past to make the future better, together.
+The following is It’s adapted from Eboo Patel’s Freshman Convocation Address at George Washington University on the 10th Anniversary of 9/11.

 I thought about George Washington when I was at the airport this weekend, watching women in Islamic headscarves brave the stares and scowls of some of their fellow Americans on an anniversary no one will ever forget.